 Do we have the gas infrastructure to transport the gas within the region to markets?

-Does the region have sufficient demand to pay for the infrastructure development?
+Does the region have sufficient demand to pay for infrastructure development?

-Will there be funding available for mega regional project?
+Will there be funding available for the mega-regional project?

 3. A Brief Background of Natural Gas